devansh-29-glitch/synmind/README.md

 > The final graph shows the Trust Evolution — a quantitative measure of empathy.

 Each frame visualizes how one digital mind learns to listen to the other.
-It’s not deep learning — it’s deep feeling.
+What I have made is "deep feeling", not deep learning

 ---